morgancross2/classification_project_telco/README.md

 # Telco Churn Classification Project
 by: Morgan Cross

-This project is designed to identify key drivers of customer churn and develop a model to best predict future customer churn so that business leaders and decision makers can develop courses of action to best address these drivers and retain customers.
+This project is designed to identify key drivers of customer churn and develop a model to best predict future customer churn.
+The results from this project arms telco business leaders and decision makers with a focused direction to best address these drivers and retain customers.

 -----
 ## Project Overview: